top of page

 On 23 March 2024, rewild.org and Colossal Biosciences announced their investment partnership to accelerate the Tasmanian Thylacine de-extinction science project.
 Rewild's, 'Search for Lost Species expedition' program is likely to include Thylacine expeditions in the time ahead.

-On 21 October 2024, it's announced that that 99.9% of the Tasmanian tiger's genome has been reconstructed in the lab, leaving just 45 gaps to close.
-The potential to return the species reaches a new milestone.
+On 21 October 2024, it' was announced that that 99.9% of the Tasmanian tiger's genome has been reconstructed in the lab, leaving just 45 genome editing gaps to close.
+Although this may take years to reach 100% 'genome perfection', the potential to return the species has reached a new milestone.
 And so it is...

 HR Arts Factory